sachink23/Serverless-PHP/README.md

 # Serverless-PHP
-* Library based on https://bref.sh/ for building serverless PHP applications on AWS Lambda.
+* Framework based on https://bref.sh/ for building serverless PHP applications on AWS Lambda.